saturn597/mosaigraph/README.md

 Quick start
 =====================
-Say you have a "base image", the image you want your mosaic to look like when viewed as a whole.
+Say you have a "base image", i.e., the image you want your mosaic to look like when viewed as a whole.
 It is stored at `base_image_path`.

 Say you also have a collection of "candidate images," i.e., images Mosaigraph can use as the pieces of the mosaic.
-They are stored in the directory `candidate_image_directory`.
+Those images are stored in the directory `candidate_image_directory`.

 So how do you use Mosaigraph to make a mosaic?
+Two easy steps.

+**Step 1: Preprocessing candidate images**

-First, preprocess the candidate images and save the results to a file at `preprocessing_file_path`:
+First, Mosaigraph needs to learn about your list of candidate images.
+We'll call this step "preprocessing."
+The following command tells Mosaigraph to preprocess your candidate images and save the results to a new file named `preprocessing_file`:

-`python mosaigraph.py -P preprocessing_file_path -i candidate_image_directory`
+`python mosaigraph.py -P preprocessing_file -i candidate_image_directory`

-This creates the file `preprocessing_file_path` if it doesn't exist and saves information about your candidate images to that file.
+Mosaigraph will create `preprocessing_file` and will use it to save important data about your candidate images.
+If you have a lot of candidate images, this can take a while.

+However, once you've created your `preprocessing_file`, you'll be able to make many mosaics as you want without doing the preprocessing step again, simply by referencing that file (unless you want to use a different set of candidate images).

+**Step 2: Mosaic creation**

-Now, using the same `preprocessing_file_path` you created above, the command to make a mosaic will be:
+Now, using the `preprocessing_file` you created above, create a mosaic with a command like this:

-`python mosaigraph.py base_image_path -p preprocessing_file_path [-o output_file] [-n number_of_pieces] [-u] [-w]`
+`python mosaigraph.py base_image_path -p preprocessing_file [-o output_file] [-n number_of_pieces] [-u] [-w]`

+Flags/arguments in brackets are optional.

-Once the mosaic is complete, Mosaigraph will try to show the result in your system's image viewer.
-If an output file is specified, Mosaigraph will also save the mosaic to that file.
-The format of the file depends on the extension you use.
+Once that command is complete, Mosaigraph will try to show the mosaic in your system's image viewer.

+If an output file is specified (using `-o output_file`), Mosaigraph will also save the mosaic to that file.
+The file format depends on the extension you use.
 End the filename in ".jpg" for a jpg, etc. To ensure that your work gets saved, you should specify an output file.

 Mosaics consist of about 500 pieces by default.
 You can specify a different number of pieces using the `-n` flag as above.
-Mosaigraph will try to get close to the specified number of pieces, though it may not be exact.
+Mosaigraph will try to get close to the specified number of pieces, though the actual number of pieces may differ slightly.

 Use `-u` to ensure that each piece is "unique," i.e., that a given candidate image won't be used more than once.

-Using `-w` triggers "slow mode" - Mosaigraph will proceed much more slowly but may produce better mosaics.
-It can take a lot longer to produce mosaics this way.
+Use `-w` to trigger "slow mode."
+In slow mode, Mosaigraph will take a lot longer to make a mosaic, but the result can look much better.

 More on preprocessing
 =====================
-This "preprocessing" step discussed above is potentially very time consuming if you have a lot of images.
-That's why Mosaigraph lets you save the results of preprocessing to a file.
+The preprocessing step is potentially very time consuming if you have a lot of images.

 When starting out, consider making a preprocessing file with only a small number of images (<100).
 Using only a few images won't result in the best mosaics, but everything will happen faster.
 This way it'll be easier to play around and try things out.

+Here again is the command we used in the quick start to create a preprocessing file:

+`python mosaigraph.py -P preprocessing_file -i candidate_image_directory`

-In the command above to create a preprocessing file, the `-i` argument doesn't only take a single directory.
-It actually takes a space-separated list of directories and image files.
-You can use Unix wildcards like `*`, which is convenient when referencing large numbers of images.If Mosaigraph encounters a directory in the list it will attempt to preprocess all files in that directory.
+Actually, instead of just a single `candidate_image_directory`, the `-i` argument can actually take a space-separated list of directories and image files.
+You can use Unix wildcards here, like `*`, which is convenient when referencing large numbers of images.
+Mosaigraph will preprocess any image files you list after `-i`.
+For any directory you list, Mosaigraph will attempt to preprocess all image files in that directory (but will not automatically proceed into subdirectories of that directory).
 Files that cannot be processed as images will be ignored.
-Mosaigraph only preprocesses all files within those directories that are explicitly specified - if a directory you list contains a second directory, the second directory will be ignored.

-If you decide you want to add more images to your preprocessing file, just run the same command you used to create the file, but specify a new set of images.
-The preprocessing data for any new images will be added to the file.
-Images that you already preprocessed won't be processed again.
+If you decide you want to use more candidate images for future mosaics, you can add them to an existing preprocessing file.
+Just run the same command you used to create the file, but specify the new set of images after `-i`.
+The new images will be preprocessed and Mosaigraph will save data about them to the file.
+Images you already preprocessed won't be processed again.

-Your mosaics will look the same whether or not you use a preprocessing file.
-And constructing mosaics can still be time consuming.
-The point of using the preprocessing file is simply to avoid repeating the preprocessing step as much as possible.
+It's possible to create mosaics without reference to a preprocessing file by doing something like this:

+`python mosaigraph.py base_image_path -i candidate_image_list [-o output_file] [-n number_of_pieces] [-u] [-w]`

+...where `candidate_image_list` is a space-separated list of image files and directories containing image files.

+However, Mosaigraph still has to do the preprocessing step - it will just do so without saving its work to a file.
+Once the mosaic is created and Mosaigraph exits, that work will be lost.
+If you make another mosaic using the same set of candidate images, but without having saved a preprocessing file, Mosaigraph will need to *repeat* the preprocessing.

+When you create a preprocessing file, Mosaigraph saves its work so it doesn't have to repeat the preprocessing on subsequent mosaics.
+Thus, it's recommended that you create and work off of preprocessing files as shown in the quick start.

-The preprocessing file identifies images by their absolute paths.
+Note that the preprocessing file identifies images by their absolute paths.
 This means that if you rename images or move them to a different directory after producing the preprocessing file, Mosaigraph will be unable to find them again.

 Examples
 =====================